kobaltcore/renkit/README.md

 ## renotize

 ### Writing a config file
-renotize uses a TOML file for configuration to supply the information required to sign apps on macOS.
+renotize uses a TOML file for configuration to supply the information required to sign apps for macOS.
 An empty template is provided in this repository under [docs/renotize.toml](docs/renotize.toml).

 It consists of the following keys:
 - `apple_id`: The e-Mail address belonging to the Apple ID you want to use for signing applications.